damongolding/immich-kiosk/README.md

 ## Albums

 ### Getting an albums ID from Immich
-1. Open Immich's web interface and click on "Albums" in the left hand navigation.
+1. Open Immich's web interface and click on "Albums" in the left-hand navigation.
 2. Click on the album you want the ID of.
 3. The url will now look something like this `http://192.168.86.123:2283/albums/a04175f4-97bb-4d97-8d49-3700263043e5`.
 4. The album ID is everything after `albums/`, so in this example it would be `a04175f4-97bb-4d97-8d49-3700263043e5`.